gonzalo-cordova-pou/TextMood/README.md

 ### Training data
 * Dataset used: Sentiment140 dataset with 1.6 million tweets https://www.kaggle.com/datasets/kazanova/sentiment140 (80% used for training)
 * Tweets preprocessing: Removing stop words, stemming, removing hyperlinks and hashtags (only the sign # from the word) and tokenizing the tweets.
 Once the tweet is cleaned, we convert it to a tensor (using tweet2tensor function).
-* For further information see our Dataset Card: https://github.com/gonzalo-cordova-pou/TextMood/blob/main/DatasetCard.md
+* For further information such as dataset description, structure and creation see our Dataset Card: https://github.com/gonzalo-cordova-pou/TextMood/blob/main/DatasetCard.md
 ### Evaluation data
 * Same dataset: Sentiment140 dataset with 1.6 million tweets https://www.kaggle.com/datasets/kazanova/sentiment140 (20% remaining used for testing)
 * The same preprocessing steps are applied as we use the same dataset